lynx-chess/lichess-bot-playground/README.md

 ## Configuring the playground to run your chess engine

-Once inside the container, you should be able to run `python3 lichess-bot.py` command.
+Once inside the container, you should be able to run `python3 lichess-bot.py` command, even if it fails.

-However to make `lichess-bot` work properly, `config.yml` file needs to be tweaked as desired, but at least:
+However, to make `lichess-bot` work properly, `config.yml` file needs to be tweaked as desired, but at least:

 - Modifying engine__dir and engine__name so that they point to your engine's Linux binary.

 - Providing a lichess bot token.
 This can also be done via the environment variable `LICHESS_BOT_TOKEN` (i.e. appending `LICHESS_BOT_TOKEN=xxxxxxxx` to the docker command) instead of manually in the file.

-See [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) for configuration more information.
+See [lichess-bot](https://github.com/lichess-bot-devs/lichess-bot) for more information about its configuration.